goblinhero/NCore/README.md

 With this framework you can build REST-full APIs for your line-of-business CRUD applications.
 Validation, audit trails and easy access to full-fledged search is all baked in.

 ## The frameworks
-To avoid too many dependencies, light, performant frameworks are chosen over heavy swiss-army style tools.
+To avoid too many dependencies, light, performant frameworks are chosen over heavy swiss-army knife style tools.

 * NHibernate, because it does not interfere (too) much with the domain model.
 * Nancy, because it better supports light-weight and flexible REST interfaces.